v-pbartley/openhack-mc4h/Challenge-11/ReadMe.md

-# Challenge  11 - IoT Connector for FHIR
+# Challenge-11 - IoT Connector for FHIR

 ## Introduction

-Welcome to Challenge 11!
+Welcome to Challenge-11!

-Challenges 11 and 12 are designed to introduce you to the upcoming PaaS release of the Azure API for FHIR IoT Connector and the Azure Healthcare APIs DICOM Service.
-Challenges 11 and 12 can be performed in any subscription and are not dependent on the work from prior challenges.
+Challenge-11 and Challenge-12 are designed to introduce you to the upcoming PaaS release of the Azure API for FHIR IoT Connector and the Azure Healthcare APIs DICOM Service.
+These challenges can be performed in any subscription and are not dependent on the work from prior challenges.

-This challenge will help you become familiar with the data flow for IoT to FHIR.
-Building on the skills learned in prior challenges, Challenge 11 will broaden your knowledge of Remote Patient Monitoring scenarios.
+Challenge-11 introduces the IoT Connector for the Azure API for FHIR PaaS, with the OSS deployments offered as a bonus challenge.
+This will help you become familiar with the data flow for IoT to FHIR and will broaden your knowledge of Remote Patient Monitoring scenarios.

-Challenge 11 introduces the IoT Connector for the Azure API for FHIR PaaS, with the OSS deployments offered as a bonus challenge.

 ## Background

-With the rise of wearable devices, Remote Patient Monitoring (RPM) has exploded in the marketplace.
+With the rise of wearable devices, Remote Patient Monitoring (RPM) has exploded in the healthcare marketplace.
 Many hardware vendors have tried a proprietary approach for providing the hardware and monitoring software.
 Microsoft has taken an agnostic approach to Remote Patient Monitoring and wearable data ingestion.
 Microsoft has created a tool kit for converting the output from any wearable into FHIR resources.

 ## Learning Objectives